-Delaware is the sixth smallest state in the country, but it is the most densely populated.
+Delaware nursing outlines the educational, licensing, and career prospects for nurses in the state.
+It is the sixth smallest state in the country, but it is the most densely populated.
 There are only three counties in Delaware.
 The state is known for its agriculture and the strong work ethic of the residents who live there.
 It was the first state in the country to ratify the constitution.
 Many businesses migrate to the state because of the flexible laws.
 One of the oldest churches in the country is located in Delaware.
 There is no sales tax in the state.

-If you are interested in pursuing a nursing career in Delaware, you can start with our list of the 10 Best Nursing Programs in Delaware for 2022.
+If you are interested in pursuing a nursing career in Delaware, you can start with our list of the Best Nursing Programs in Delaware.